 Our Child Access Centers and Access Services

-The CRC operates 20 Child Access Centers (Safe Havens) (Locations here.) in partnership with community and faith-based organizations in 13 states and the District of Columbia.
+The CRC operates 3 Child Access Centers (Safe Havens) (Locations here.) in partnership with community and faith-based organizations in Maryland.
 The centers serve as neutral drop off and pick up locations as well as places to conduct supervised visits.
 The Centers are dedicated to delivering neutral and fair access while protecting the safety and rights of children and their parents.
 Child Access Centers also serve to respect family dignity and values.

 A Primer On Access

 Learn how our access centers work.
 These Question and Answers are intended to give you a quick and accurate summary of the services offered at CRC's Access Centers.

 What is a transfer?

 A transfer occurs when one parent hands the child off to the other parent for a set period of time.
 The access centers provide a neutral and safe environment for pick-up and drop-off.
 Transfers are all documented by trained access center staff who provide information and support to the parents.
 The access centers also eliminates the he said/she said in custody cases, as the staff at the access centers documents each transfer.